Forestjylee/forest_3d_scanner/README.md

 This project is about 3D reconstruction, which contains two main parts.
 One is online version, the other is offline version.

-Online version have a strong connection with Intel RealSense D415 depth camera, which can process rgb images and depth images while collecting them, cost nearly no time to get a raw 3D mesh.
-If you want to improve the appearance of the raw mesh, you can run the optimization algorithm which will costs a few minutes.
+Online version has a strong connection with Intel RealSense D415 depth camera, which can process rgb images and depth images while collecting them, cost nearly no time to get a raw 3D mesh.
+If you want to improve the performance of the raw mesh, run `online_optimize_color_map.py` which will costs a few minutes.

 Offline version is designed for other cameras or dataset, which is flexible and light.
-User input merely rgb images, depth images and camera intrinsic matrix, after few minutes, can get a optimized 3D mesh.
+User input merely rgb images, depth images and camera intrinsic matrix, after few minutes, can get a optimized 3D mesh directly.